cloudmobi/CloudmobiSSP/android-sdk.md

     3. **VPN** is needed for ads.

 * About the CTAdEventListerner.
-   We suggest you define a class to implement the CTAdEventListener yourself , then you can just override the methods you need when you getBanner or getNative. just as follows:
+   We suggest you define a class to implement the CTAdEventListener yourself , then you can just override the methods you need when you getBanner or getNative.
+See the following example:

 ``` java
 public class MyCTAdEventListener implements CTAdEventListener {